apex-legends-bugs/apex-legends-bugs/README.md

 > personally i wouldn't participate in this because why do free work for EA?

 To control the narrative.
 It is convenient for Respawn not to have a list like this, which is exactly why we're having a list like this.
+If no one knows about long standing issues in Apex, there is no pressure on Respawn to finally fix them.

 ## The bugs! 🐛